Mazhar331/Enhanced-Oil-Recovery/README.md

 # Enhanced-Oil-Recovery
-- Description of Enhanced Oil Recovery (EOR) and relevant performance metrics.
+- The report describes Enhanced Oil Recovery (EOR) and relevant performance metrics in easy to understand terms.
-- Various EOR techniques, and their merits and demerits concisely summarized.
+- Various EOR techniques, and their merits and demerits have been concisely summarized.